mozilla-services/merino-py/docs/adr/0003-test-containers.md

   of Docker and CI vendors (e.g. CircleCI)
 * There is a high level of redundancy between unit, integration, and contract tests that negatively impacts development pace

+## Open Questions

+* How to test 3rd party API integrations?
+We have two options for consideration: Either use generic API mocking frameworks or keep status quo and rely on other means (e.g. observerbility) to capture API breakages.
+They both have pros and cons and warrant a separate ADR to discuss in detail

 ## Links